CONSTITUTION OF THE ABBEY-PRINCIPALITY OF SAN LUIGI

 THE SEAT OF THE ABBEY-PRINCIPALITY

 48. Pending the territorial restoration of the Abbey-Principality in Libya, the spiritual (titular) and administrative seats of the Abbey-Principality shall be in the place established by the Prince-Abbot.
-At present, the administrative seat of the Abbey-Principality is in London, England.
+At present, the administrative seat of the Abbey-Principality is in Shropshire, England.

 ANTHEM OF THE ABBEY-PRINCIPALITY